Characteristics of Effective LearningCharacteristics of Effective Learning: classroom practice and examples for teachers

 Ying Wang & R. Sperling (2020)

 Research on self-regulated learning interventions in maths shows key features help learners manage their studies and improve results.
-Teachers can use these features to foster independent, resilient learners, as per the framework (Pellegrino et al, 2012).
+Teachers can use these features to support independent, resilient learners, as per the framework (Pellegrino et al, 2012).
 This aligns with encouraging active learner engagement and motivation.

 A Review of the Literature on Social and Emotional Learning for Students Ages 3-8: Characteristics of Effective Social and Emotional Learning Programs (Part 1 of 4).
 REL 2017-245.
 View study ↗ 39 citations